SebastianNowak01/mael/README.md

 # Mael
 Mael is a Linux-exclusive speech-to-text Python bot to assist you in your daily man-to-computer communication.

+## Requirements
+Mael is written in Python so Python interpreter is required to work correctly.
+To communicate with user Mael uses notification server so be sure to have one.
+Don't forget to have a working microphone!
+Mael has to be cloned in the ~/ directory to be working correctly.
+IMPORTANT!
+Pynput does not work with Wayland, to use Mael you have to be using X server.

 ## Dependencies
 To translate speech to text Mael uses module named [SpeechRecognition](https://pypi.org/project/SpeechRecognition/).
 It is required by this module to have [PyAudio](https://pypi.org/project/PyAudio/) installed too.